Fast-forwardable Lindbladians imply quantum phase estimation

-as long as $H_i$ are Hermitian and $[H_i\otimes H_i^*,H_j\otimes H_j^*]=0~\forall\,i,j$, we allow to achieve a fast-forwarding simulation with the required Hamiltonian simulation time also of order $\mathcal{O}\left(t^{1/2}\log^{1/2}(\varepsilon^{-1})\right)$.
+is satisfied for any $i,j$, we allow to achieve a fast-forwarding simulation with the required Hamiltonian simulation time also of order $\mathcal{O}\left(t^{1/2}\log^{1/2}(\varepsilon^{-1})\right)$.
 We name such Lindbladians the Choi commuting Lindbladians (See SM \ref{smgen}).
-Importantly, for any Pauli operators $P_i$ and $P_j$, we have $[P_i\otimes P_i^*,P_j\otimes P_j^*]=0$ satisfies the definiton of Choi commuting Lindbladians.
+Importantly, Eq.~(\ref{condd}) can be satisfied when $H_i$ and $H_j$ are either commuting or anti-commuting.
+The multi-qubit Pauli group exactly satisfies this condition.
 Therefore, we obtain the surprising result that for any combination of Pauli noises, the resulting decoherence effect can actually happen in a quadratically faster speed.
 Since Pauli noise is the standard error model in the quantum error correction community~\cite{lidar2013quantum}, our results suggest the potential applications of using quantum computers for exploring noisy quantum systems.
 Besides Pauli noise, such Choi commuting Lindbladians also cover other important classes such as maximal dephasing quantum master equations~\cite{fagnola2019mathematical}.

 \textit{\textbf{Summary and outlook.—}}In summary, we find a deep connection between QPE and Lindbladians, and its implications to fast-forwarding.
 Theorems \ref{the1}-\ref{the3} are logically self-consistent.
 Lindbladian Eq.~(\ref{mainslme}) for QPE only gives a standard quantum limit scaling (Theorem \ref{the1}), which indicates the possibility of quadratic fast-forwarding (Theorem \ref{the2}).
 The fast-forwarding algorithm, in turn, improves QPE based on Eq.~(\ref{mainslme}) to the Heisenberg limit (Theorem \ref{the3}).
 We unveil the stark differences of fast-forwarding in Hamiltonian and Lindbladian dynamics and give a new way of achieving quadratic quantum speedup stemming from the concentration of a classical random walk.
 We also show how to utilize the Lindbladian fast-forwarding for quantum Gibbs state preparations and its generalizations to Choi commuting Lindbladians, including arbitrary combinations of Pauli noise.